FREE DOWNLOAD: Your 5 Steps Towards Dizzy-Free Days Guide! Sign up for instant access.

 • Symptoms staring after having cold, flu, or ear infection

-• Vertigo goes away after a few days or weeks
+• Spinning vertigo goes away after a few days or weeks, seems to slowly get better

 PPPD is a central vestibular disorder that is caused by the brain’s processing of vestibular information.
 PPPD is not a singular diagnosis, it is triggered by another vestibular disorder.